Peppermill Reno

-Peppermill Reno is a hotel and casino located in Reno, Nevada owned and operated by Peppermill Casinos, Inc.
+Peppermill Reno is a hotel and casino located in Reno, Nevada, United States.
+It is owned and operated by Peppermill Casinos, Inc.

 Background

 Peppermill Reno opened as Peppermill Coffee Shop and Lounge.
 Today, it has expanded to include a Tuscan themed pool deck, 1,623 hotel rooms, 785 suites, 10 restaurants, and 107,272 sq. ft. of convention space.

-Restaurants include a 24-hour café; nightlife and entertainment options include 15 themed bars and lounges.
+Restaurants include a 24-hour café; nightlife and entertainment options include 15 themed bars and lounges, and the Game Lab featuring both modern and retro arcade games, including a dedicated 1980s-themed "Retro Room".

 Peppermill's Spa and Salon Toscana is a 33,000 square foot spa retreat with a caldarium including indoor pool, sun deck, and garden.
 24 treatment rooms and a salon are available.
 The spa also includes a 9,500 square foot health club, two geothermally-heated, resort-style pools with private cabanas, and an outside bar.

 The property has an overwhelmingly Tuscan theme, including the largest poker room in Reno with 19 tables and a VIP room, renovations to restaurants and a remodel of the casino floor.
 The privately held company consisting of five investors has also invested in the remodel of its Western Village in Sparks, Nevada also to a Tuscan motif.

 History

 Before Peppermill Reno grew into the resort, spa, and casino that it is today, the Peppermill Coffee Shop and Lounge was opened on April 23, 1971 by lifelong friends Nat Carasali and Bill Paganetti.
 The Peppermill expanded into gambling in 1979, and a small casino and motor lodge was opened in 1980.
 In 1986, the casino underwent a major expansion adding a convention center and hotel tower.

 Planning for an expansion project began in 1999, with construction eventually starting in 2005.
 The $400 million expansion included the 600-room Tuscany Tower, which opened in December 2007.

-The Peppermill expanded to Las Vegas, Nevada on December 26, 1972 with the opening of Peppermill Restaurant and Fireside Lounge.
+The Peppermill expanded to Las Vegas, Nevada on December 26, 1972 with the opening of the Peppermill restaurant.
 To date, Peppermill Resort Spa Casino has not opened a hotel or resort in Las Vegas.
 Peppermill Resort Spa Casino further expanded by opening Western Village in Sparks, Nevada in 1983, the Rainbow Club in Henderson, Nevada, also in 1983, and a Peppermill Wendover in Wendover, Nevada in 1984.

+In December 2023, founder Bill Paganetti died at 85 years old in Reno.

+Entertainment

+The Tuscany Center has had major acts perform including Donna Summer, Foreigner, and Tiësto.